dgtized/hand-pallet/README.md

 nodes.
 Prior to that I could not execute `lein pallet up` as it hung waiting for an IP.
 This cascaded into a locking exception when it failed to remove the node it could not connect to.

+## Project initialization

+To initialize another project as this one has, the following commands were executed.
+The comments explain which files get a default config from each command.

+    $ lein new hand-pallet      # project.clj
+    # cd hand-pallet
+    $ lein pallet project-init  # pallet.clj

 ## License